When CEOs Bow To Power

 Clarity about role, relationship, and decision authority makes leadership easier.
 When internal structures align, execution follows.

-Reflection: Where are you editing yourself based on who's in the room rather than what the situation requires?
+Where are you editing yourself based on who's in the room rather than what the situation requires?

 Previous